depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * offset      - the index of the first subscription

 #### Response HTTP Status Code
-* 200 OK
+* 200 OK          - the payload body is a JSON array that contains the matching subscriptions
 * 400 Bad Request - only way to get here is by setting the `limit` too high

 #### Response HTTP Headers
 * Link

 #### Response Payload Data
-In case of "200 OK", the response payload data is an array of subscriptions:
+In case of `200 OK`, the response payload data is an array of subscriptions:
 ```json
 [
   { Subscription 1 },